 Click here to become a member.
-Membership is free and entitles you to contribute to our policies and submissions.
+Membership is free.
+It entitles you to receive our monthly email nerwsletter and contribute to our policies and submissions.

 Join the conversation: “like” us at facebook.com/livingstreetscanberra

-Click here to join our monthly newsletter email list.
+Click here to join us and receive our monthly newsletter.

 COMING EVENTS - Click here for more events

 We estimate that three in ten local Canberra streets has no footpaths, and that Canberra's network of on-road cycle lanes, off-road shared community paths and footpaths reaches only half of Canberra homes.